eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-03-05-Fix-BlackScreen-Windows10-Bootcamp-Mid2012.md

 category: blog
 tag:
 - python
-description: A short article about fixing that black screen when trying to Bootcamp a Mid2012 Macbook Pro.
+description: A short article about fixing that black screen when trying to Bootcamp to a Mid2012 Macbook Pro.
 ---

 #### Macbook Pro Mid 2012 "13